bsb20/bsb20.github.io/docs/caching.markdown

 What we found after developing RobinHood was that there were many barriers to deploying new and innovative caching systems in a modern production environment.
 This led to my collaboration with Facebook on the publication of our [CacheLib paper](https://www.usenix.org/system/files/osdi20-berg.pdf).
 CacheLib, which was recently made [open source](https://cachelib.org/), is a general-purpose caching engine which makes is easier to build and deploy caches at scale which leverage state-of-the-art caching policies and features.

 One of the main ideas with CacheLib was to make it easier for new ideas from the caching literature to be adopted in production systems.
-We have already started to see this trend with the publication of our [Kangaroo](/publications/) paper (to appear at SOSP 2021) which presents a new system for caching more efficiently using flash devices.
+We have already started to see this trend with the publication of our [Kangaroo](/publications/) paper (awarded Best Paper at SOSP 2021) which presents a new system for caching more efficiently using flash devices.
 We were able to develop this system using CacheLib and deploy it straight into Facebook's production environment.

 For a summary of my work on CacheLib, you can see my presentation from OSDI 2020 below.